tom-howard/ros2/docs/course/part2/odom_subscriber.md

     return yaw # (in radians)
 ```

 This function will receive the orientation data from the `/odom` topic (in quaternions) and needs to output the `yaw` angle in radians.
-Your job now is to establish the actual conversion process.
-[See here for the process](https://automaticaddison.com/how-to-convert-a-quaternion-into-euler-angles-in-python/){target="_blank"}.
-Implement the calculation so that your `quaternion_to_euler()` actually outputs a correct yaw angle (in radians) for the robot.
+Your job now is to establish the actual conversion process ([which can be found here](https://automaticaddison.com/how-to-convert-a-quaternion-into-euler-angles-in-python/){target="_blank"}).
+Implement the calculation so that your `quaternion_to_euler()` method actually outputs a correct yaw angle (in radians) for the robot.

 ### Modifying the Message Callback